Courageous Involvement

 The Challenge

-A participatory response to a stimulating idea, situation or event, does not tell you whether it will be worth becoming seriously involved, or whether you have the capability to rise to the challenge.
+A participatory response to a stimulating idea, person, situation or event, does not tell you whether it will be worth becoming seriously involved, or whether you have the capability to rise to the challenge.

 L3: Facing